SyncfusionExamples/EJ2-React-Lazy-loading/README.md

 ## Lazy Loading

-In the Lazy Loading technique, we load additional payload only on demand.
-We can lazy load the Syncfusion components and routes in React by using Code splitting.
+In the Lazy Loading technique, you can load additional payload only on demand.
+You can lazy load the Syncfusion components and routes in React by using Code splitting.
 The React will load only the needed components for a path instead of loading everything in the application.
 This is the main use of Code splitting.
 So, it reduces the initial loading time of the application.

 ## Getting Started